openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 **Device Attestation**: Device Attestation attests the health of the device, on which the Wallet is running, as a whole.
 It prevents compromises such as a malicious third party application tampering with a Wallet that manages keys and Credentials, which cannot be captured only by obtaining app attestation of a Wallet.

 **Client Authentication** allows a Wallet to authenticate with a Credential Issuer.
 In order to securely authenticate, the Wallet needs to utilize a backend component managing the key material and processing the secure communication with the Credential Issuer.
-The Credential Issuer may establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.
+The Credential Issuer MAY establish trust with the Wallet based on its own auditing or a trusted 3rd party attestation of the conformance of the Wallet to a certain policy.

 Directly using key, app and/or device attestations to prove certain capabilities towards a Credential Issuer is an obvious option.
 However, this at least requires platform mechanisms that issue signed assertions that 3rd parties can evaluate, which is not always the case (e.g. iOS's DeviceCheck).
 Also, such an approach creates dependencies on platform specific mechanisms, trust anchors, and platform specific identifiers (e.g. Android `apkPackageName`) and it reveals information about the internal design of a Wallet.
 Implementers should take these consequences into account.